Brandon Sampson: Professional career

 Following his junior season, Sampson declared for the 2018 NBA draft, but was not selected.
 After playing for the Atlanta Hawks in the 2018 NBA Summer League.
 He then signed an exhibit 10 contract with the Houston Rockets, who ultimately placed him on their NBA G League affiliate, the Rio Grande Valley Vipers.
 In 18 games with the Vipers, Sampson averaged 17.6 points, 4.8 rebounds and 3.9 assists per game.

 On December 27, 2018, Sampson signed a two-way contract with the Chicago Bulls.
 Under the terms of the agreement, he would split time with the Bulls' G League affiliate, the Windy City Bulls.
 He was assigned and made his Windy City debut the next night, scoring 17 points and passing for 5 assists in a win.
 Sampson later made his NBA debut on January 30, 2019, with 5 points and 2 rebounds recorded in a 105–89 win over the Miami Heat.

 On October 27, 2019, Sampson was included in the training camp roster of the Rio Grande Valley Vipers.
 He had a season high 27 points on January 13, 2020, additionally posting five rebounds and two assists in a win over the South Bay Lakers.
 In 42 games, Sampson averaged 13.2 points, 2.9 rebounds and 2.2 assists per game.

 In 2020–21, Sampson played for the Delaware Blue Coats, appearing in 6 games in the pandemic-shortened season.

 On October 26, 2021, Sampson joined the Iowa Wolves after a trade.
 In 30 appearances, he averaged 14.4 points, 3.7 rebounds, and 2.0 assists.

 On April 12, 2022, Sampson signed with the Newfoundland Growlers of the CEBL.

-Return to Iowa (2022–2023)

 On November 2, 2022, Sampson was named to the opening night roster for the Iowa Wolves.

-Wisconsin Herd (2023)

 On February 24, 2023, Sampson was traded to the Wisconsin Herd.

-Hapoel Be'er Sheva (2023)

 On August 5, 2023, Sampson signed with Hapoel Be'er Sheva of the Ligat HaAl.